 A prime reason for Wikwemikong implementing Collaborative Inquiry is due to the very fact that it helps solidify deep connections among teachers and a unique peer-networking opportunity.
 Teachers support one another in taking risks in their teaching practice that advance their individual and collective learning and of course, generate new knowledge rooted in their work.

 The Junior School is a truly innovative school.
 The school provides the opportunity for students to realize their full potential and develop into highly skilled, knowledgeable, caring individuals who will participate fully in any society through a positive self-concept of our Anishinaabe nation.

 We are truly honored to provide the after school & jump start programming for the families of the children enrolled at our school.
 We understand that all parents and guardians send us their very best gifts from the Creator and we are delighted to treat each student as a gift.
 We are committed to providing your child with a challenging, rewarding and culturally-sensitive program delivered in a safe, positive and caring environment.
-This is the third year that the Junior School has provided an after school program.
-Although we consider the program fairly new, it continues to flourish and grow.
+This is the fourth year that the Junior School has provided an after-school program.
+Although we consider the program new, it continues to flourish and grow.

 Tel: 859-3536 Fax: 859-2747

 |Principal||Mr. Harold Fox, O.C.T. firstname.lastname@example.org|